 };

-var directionsService = new google.maps.DirectionsService();
+var map = new google.maps.Map(document.getElementById(‘map’), mapOptions);var directionsService = new google.maps.DirectionsService();

 var directionsRenderer = new google.maps.DirectionsRenderer();